Getting Started with Types

 re-write the type with this information:

-could ignore list of numbers we’re being passed in to example
+could ignore list of numbers we’re being passed in to example, and ignore all

 intended to ignore all of that and instead pass in some other type.
 Given the